Learning how to start a blog has the potential to drastically change your life.

 Before we dive in though, let’s take a quick moment and look at the reasons why people start a blog.

 People often have very unique reasons for wanting to start a blog.
 Some are compassionate in nature — perhaps they want to educate others on a rare form of a disease they, or a family member, are struggling with.
 Others are informative — they want to chronicle a weight loss journey and inspire others to do the same.

 And others (reasons) are as straightforward as they get.
-They aren’t really sure what to blog about, but they’ve seen other people make money blogging and wonder if they can do the same.
+They aren’t really sure what to blog about, but they’ve seen other people make insane money and wonder if they can do the same.